 In 1988 Smith sold Christopher-Smith Funeral Home to the Service Corp.
 International and remained on for six more years until retiring.
 After having worked for a corporate business, Smith decided that he wanted to go back into the funeral business because the corporate ownership of the business was not personal enough to satisfy him.
 He felt a dedication to the families he served and felt that they deserved more by offering “personal service.”
 In November 1994 Smith and Clinton W. Tanner became co-owners of the new Heritage Memorial Funeral Home.

-Today, Heritage Memorial Funeral Home and Crematory still remains a family business, owned and managed by Rabun's daughter Kimberly S. Harris.
+Today, Heritage Memorial Funeral Home and Crematory still remains managed by Rabun's daughter Kimberly S. Harris.

 Heritage Memorial provides a range of highly personalized, one-on-one funeral and cremation service options that honor with reverence and dignity those who have passed while prioritizing the important healing and closure professional funeral services provide to those who are grieving.

-Jason is the newest member of the Heritage team.
-However, he is not new to the business.
-He did his apprenticeship at Christopher-Smith Funeral Home from 1999-2001 and in 2001; he traveled to Statesboro, Georgia to pursue his degree.
+Jason completed his apprenticeship at Christopher-Smith Funeral Home from 1999-2001 and in 2001; he traveled to Statesboro, Georgia to pursue his degree.
 He graduated with honors from Ogeechee Technical College in July 2003 with a degree in Funeral Service Management.

 Andy Pickens was born and raised in Centerville, Georgia.
 He graduated from Northside High School class of ’93.
 Andy married his high school sweet heart, Melissa, and they have four children Drew, Ashley, Emily, and Abby.
 He later graduated with a B.A. from Trevecca Nazarene University and is an Ordained Elder in the Church of the Nazarene where Andy serves as a Chaplain.
 He served as a pastor in a few churches in Georgia including the First Church of the Nazarene in Warner Robins.
 Andy entered the funeral industry in 2004 and worked at a couple of Funeral Homes in Macon as a Funeral Service Apprentice and Chaplain.